Countly/countly-sdk-rnb-example/README.md

 * Send a view (automatic or manual)
 * Generate a crash (e.g out of bounds, null pointer, kill, etc or a custom crash log)

-This app serves as a simple example for building an app using the [Countly React Native SDK](https://github.com/Countly/countly-sdk-react-native-bridge).
+This app serves as a simple example for building an app using the [Countly React Native Bridge SDK](https://github.com/Countly/countly-sdk-react-native-bridge).

 ### Prerequisites
 To run the Example App, you need to be able to build React Native apps for Android and iOS on your machine.
 Refer to the [React Native getting started guide](https://reactnative.dev/docs/0.61/enviroment-setup) if you need help setting up your React Native environment.

-### Application key
-Also called "appKey" as shorthand.
-The application key is used to identify for which application this information is tracked.
-You receive this value by creating a new application in your Countly dashboard and accessing it in its application management screen.

-Note: Ensure you are using the App Key (found under Management -> Applications) and not the API Key.
-Entering the API Key will not work.

-### Server URL
-If you are using Countly Enterprise Edition trial servers, use https://try.count.ly, https://us-try.count.ly or https://asia-try.count.ly It is basically the domain from which you are accessing your trial dashboard.

-If you use both Community Edition and Enterprise Edition, use your own domain name or IP address, such as https://example.com or https://IP (if SSL has been set up).
+For more information on how to acquire your application key (appKey) and server URL, check [here](https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url).

 ### Building
 Clone this repository
 ```sh
 git clone https://github.com/Countly/countly-sdk-rnb-example.git
 cd countly-sdk-rnb-example/CountlyRNExample
 ```
 Open `App.tsx` and update `"YOUR_API_KEY"` with your Countly application Key and `"https://try.count.ly"` with your server URL.

+Run below to install dependencies and run your application on a simulator.
 ```sh
 npm install
 cd ios